lupyuen/lupyuen.github.io/src/sbi.md

 Not quite, but close to the Metal!

 We're running our code with [__Apache NuttX Real-Time Operating System__](https://lupyuen.github.io/articles/release) (RTOS).
-NuttX lets us inject our code into the tiny Kernel and boot it easily on our SBC.
+NuttX lets us inject our code into its tiny Kernel and boot it easily on our SBC.

 (Without messing around with the Linux Kernel)

-TODO

 _Why are we doing this?_

-TODO
+Right now we're __porting NuttX RTOS__ to the Star64 SBC.
+The experiments that we run today will be super helpful as we __integrate NuttX with OpenSBI__ for System Timers, CPU Scheduling and other System Functions.

 ![Pine64 Star64 RISC-V SBC](https://lupyuen.github.io/images/release-star64.jpg)